GameofSource-GFG/Android-Development/CONTRIBUTING.md

 ### Create a new branch

 Whenever you are going to make contribution.
-Please create seperate branch using the command and keep your `master` branch clean and most stable version of your project (i.e. synced with remote branch).
+Please create seperate branch using the command and keep your `main` branch clean and most stable version of your project (i.e. synced with remote branch).

 ```sh
 # It will create a new branch with name <YOUR GITHUB USERNAME>/<ISSUE NUMBER> and switch to that branch